black-parrot/black-parrot/docs/interface_specification.md

 wider data channel transfer can be dropped.

-Gearboxing from a narrower to wider data channel will always reduce the number of data channel transfers by a factor of (wide width / narrow width), but may require realigning (store-and-forwarding) of the transaction data.
+Gearboxing from a narrower to wider data channel will always reduce the number of data channel transfers by a factor of (wide width / narrow width), except when the narrow channel is a single transfer.

 ### BedRock over X (e.g., wormhole)